ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 quite a few stone stadia have been built above ground.
 Every time the ball bounces, it moves two squares in a direction determined by rolling a D8 and referring to the Random Direction template, rather than the usual one.
-In addition, apply a +1 modifierr to the Armour roll every time a player Falls Over or is Knocked Down whilst playing on polished stone.
+In addition, apply a +1 modifier to the Armour roll every time a player Falls Over or is Knocked Down whilst playing on polished stone.